 Child Protection, Safeguarding, and Internet Safety

-At Aegir - A Specialist Academy, all Staff and Governors believe that our school should provide a caring, positive, safe and stimulating environment that promotes the social, physical and moral development of the individual young person.
+At Aegir School all Staff and Governors believe that our school should provide a caring, positive, safe and stimulating environment that promotes the social, physical and moral development of the individual young person.

 LSCP - Lincolnshire Safeguarding Children Partnership